maddisondesigns/Quark/readme.txt

 = 1.3.3 =
 - Added new blank page builder template
 - Added new social icon options for Vimeo & Vine
+- Added aria-hidden to icons to hide from screen readers
 - Updated Font Awesome icon font to v4.4.0

 = 1.3.2 =